openpolitics/manifesto/manifesto/society.md

 Religious individuals delivering public services wishing to conscientiously object will be limited from doing so in all but the most extreme cases (e.g. doctors and abortion).

-Local and national Remembrance Day/Sunday celebrations to be secular events, including the Cenotaph ceremony.
+Local and national Remembrance Day/Sunday celebrations organised or controlled by any branch of government should be secular events, including the Cenotaph ceremony.

 ## Immigration